Home : Commands : The U.S. Army Aviation Brigade

 Military aircraft comprise a small percentage of air traffic in the National Capital Region.
 Aircraft from the Army constitutes an even smaller percentage.
 In order to ensure complaints concerning aircraft noise are properly referred to the right entity, initial complaints should be referred to the Washington Metro Area Helicopter Noise Complaint Portal to assist in determining the source of the complaint and, if applicable, referral to the appropriate military entity.

-12TH BATTALION MISSION STATEMENT
+MISSION STATEMENT

-USAPAT MISSION STATEMENT
+MISSION STATEMENT

 TAAB Leadership

-COL Brendan J. Cullinan
+COL Andrew J. DeForest

 Commander